 But did you know that there are different types of fat?

 Saturated fat is found in foods such as cheese, sausages, butter, cakes, biscuits and pies.
-It can raise your blood cholesterol level and increase your risk of heart disease.
-Most people in the UK eat too much saturated fat, which puts us at risk of health problems.
+Most people in the UK eat too much saturated fat, which can raise our cholesterol, putting us at increased risk of heart disease.

 Unsaturated fats, on the other hand, can help to lower cholesterol and provide us with the essential fatty acids needed to help us stay healthy.
 Oily fish, nuts and seeds, avocados, olive oils and vegetable oils are sources of unsaturated fat.

 Try to cut down on foods that are high in saturated fat and have smaller amounts of foods that are rich in unsaturated fat instead.
 For a healthy choice, use just a small amount of vegetable oil or reduced fat spread instead of butter, lard or ghee.
 When having meat, choose lean cuts and cut off any visible fat.
-Learn more in Eat less saturated fat.
+Read on to find out how to eat less saturated fat.

-For more information on fat and how to reduce it in our diets, see Fat: the facts.
+For more information on fat and how to reduce the amount we consume in our diets, read fat: the facts.

-Sugar occurs naturally in foods such as fruit and milk, but we don't need to cut down on these types of sugar.
+Sugar occurs naturally in foods such as fruit and milk, but we don't need to cut down on these types of foods.
 Sugar is also added to lots of foods and drinks such as sugary fizzy drinks, cakes, biscuits, chocolate, pastries, ice cream and jam.
 It's also contained in some ready-made savoury foods such as pasta sauces and baked beans.

-Most of us need to cut down on foods with added sugar.
+Most of us need to cut down on foods high in added sugars.
 Instead of a fizzy drink, for example, try sparkling water.
 Have a currant bun as a snack instead of a pastry.
-Learn more in Sugars.
+Learn more from our page on sugars.

 Find out more about healthy eating in our food and diet section.

 Read our top tips on how to include more fruit and vegetables in your diet while still saving money.

 10 top tips to get 5 A DAY on a budget